k-gun/errorise/README.md

     // Register Errorise error handler.
     $eh->register();

-    // Some error-prone works.
+    // Some risky or error-prone works.

     // Throws if any error occured.
     $eh->throw();
 } catch (ErrorException $e) {
-    // Throw your custom exception after some business. throw new YourCustomException($e->getMessage());
+    // ...
 } finally {
     // Un-Register Errorise error handler.
     // So, back to the previous or internal error handler.